gitter-badger/koueki/README.md

 ## Installation

 For a quick setup, simply run `docker-compose up` from the `docker` directory.
+This will create a new user with credentials "koueki / admin", although this can be changed in the `docker-compose.yml` file

 to install on a bare system: